MLHale/insure-nccoe-practice-guide-vetting/README.md

 ## Readability Metric
 [comment]: # (Methodology of applying readability metric)

+Readability was considered by us to say just how easy it is to read the practice guide's summary portions.
+The NIST SP series feature three main parts, with parts A and B being more focused on giving overall information on the set up steps and how they will help rather than actual instructions to follow.
+Our readability score focuses on just the first two parts and doesn't analyze the C portion that has the actual how-to guide.
+The readability metric was found by running the document through a service called readable.io. readable.io is an online application that allows users to submit documents and receive back a readability grade, using scoring similar to schools with A+ being the best and F being at the bottom.
+This grade is found by running multiple tests and scale on the document submitted to give an overall grade.
+The readable.io service also allows for customization of what you want to check for, but for our own scale we left the configuration to the default.
+Products such as Grammarly were also looked at for our scale, but were later determined to not have reliable enough scoring.

+When we ran the DNS-Based Secure Email NIST SP 1800-6 Pratice Guide through readable.io we recieved two scores:
+* Part A: C
+* Part B: B
+These scores were done by inputting a PDF file, which we later found to give skewed results.
+For our actual scale, we recommend either using a plaintext file or an actual word processing file type such as .doc, as it will give the most accurate results from readable.io.

 ## Usability Metric
 [comment]: # (Methodology of applying usability metric)
 ### Modify System Usability Scale From a Systems View to a Technical Document View